JianLoong/blog/content/blog/november-2019/javascriptsort.md

 __proto__: Array(0)
 ```

-Here the entries **Charlie Doe** and **Black Doe** has been swapped.
+Here the entries **Charlie Doe** and **Blake Doe** has been swapped.
 This is not the intended result from the sorting algorithm as the sort itself is not stable.

 Of course, I could rewrite the sort to be a single pass by using.
 However, this single pass sort function is still **not stable** because of the implementation of the sorting algorithm in which JavaScript uses.
 However, it does fit for my specific use case.